2013 Chilean general election

 In the presidential election, former president Michelle Bachelet fell short of the absolute majority needed for an outright win.
 In the runoff election, held on 15 December, she beat former senator and Minister of Labor Evelyn Matthei with over 62% of the vote, with turnout significantly lower than in the first round.
+This marked the first time two women faced each other in a runoff in Chilean history.

 In the parliamentary elections, the New Majority coalition (backing Bachelet's candidacy) won back control of both chambers of Congress, winning 12 of the 20 contested seats in the Senate, for a total of 21 out of 38 total seats, and 67 of the 120 seats in the Chamber of Deputies.

 These were the first presidential and parliamentary elections in which all eligible voters were automatically enrolled, and where voting was no longer mandatory.
 Members of the regional boards were directly elected for the first time.